tomasherceg/dotvvm-docs/Controls/bootstrap/NavigationBar/sample2/sample.md

-### Sample 2: Type and IsJustified Properties
+### Sample 2: NavigationBar Appearance

-The `Type` and `IsJustified` properties modify the visual appearance of the navigation bar.
+The `Type` and `IsJustified` properties can modify the visual appearance of the navigation bar.